Pear Wood for Smoking: Is it Any Good?

 Avoid any chemicals in your wood.
 This includes paint, which can get toxic for you and your food.

 Molded wood is for doors and furniture, not food.
 Steer clear and only use fresh wood or wood chips for grilling.

 Do you still have questions about the topic?
 Here is the most frequently asked question asked by many.

 Yes, certain ornamental pear wood are good for smoking.
 Ornamental pear trees like Callery pear, from which the Bradford pear trees trace their roots, are known for the flowers and leaves rather than their fruits .

 While they may offer excellent heat and fire, they lack the fruity flavor people look for in their meats and don’t make for the best grilling and smoking companion.

-When it comes to using pear wood for smoking, this fruitwood is one of the top woods of choice for grilling white meat, pork, seafood, and more.
+When it comes to using pear wood with a pellet grill, this fruitwood is one of the top woods of choice for grilling white meat, pork, seafood, and more.